joaobarreira05/SecureShare/README.md

 ### Certificates (TLS)
 The application uses TLSv1.3 for secure communication.

-If no current certs/ folder is present, you must generate the certificates before running the system:
+If no current certs/ folder is present (by default, when cloning they will be), you must generate the certificates before running the system:
 ```bash
 ./generate_certs.sh
 ```